apiflask/apiflask/docs/usage.md

 You just need to pass the schema class to the `@input` decorator.
 When a request was received, APIFlask will validate the request body against the schema.

-If the validation passed, the data will be injected into the view function as a positional argument in the form of `dict`.
+If the validation passed, the data will inject into the view function as a positional argument in the form of `dict`.
 Otherwise, an error response with the detail of the validation result will be returned.

-In the example above, I use `data` to accept the input data dict, you can change the argument name to whatever you like.
+In the example above, I use the name `data` to accept the input data dict.
+You can change the argument name to whatever you like.
 Since this is a dict, you can do something like this to create an ORM model instance:

 ```python hl_lines="5"
 @app.post('/pets')